stephenyoon84/es2015-let-dc-web-career-021819/README.md

 3. Understand how let hoists differently than var.

 <!-- iframe of video lecture goes here -->

+*The code examples from this lesson can be run by pasting them into [Babel's online REPL](https://babeljs.io/repl/)*

 ## Function Scope vs Block Scope